 So you are in the last semester of your junior year and just realized you want to enter the teaching profession?
-Then the Fifth Year Program is a great option for you.
-You can choose:
+Then the 5 Year BA to MAEd program is a great option for you.
+You can choose Elementary Education, Secondary English, Secondary Math, Secondary Science, or Secondary Social Studies.

-Complete the Fifth Year Program application as early as March 1 of your social junior year, but no later than October 1 prior to the social senior year.
+Complete the application as early as March 1 of your social junior year, but no later than October 1 prior to the social senior year.

 When you enter the online application you will need to sign up and create an account, then select "UNDERGRADUATE PROGRAMS."
 The 5th Year Program application is an option under the UNDERGRADUATE section.
 See screen shot below:

-The application should be submitted no later than August 1.
-Admission is rolling, so decisions for the 5th Year Program will go out approximately 4 weeks after you submit your application.
+The application should be submitted no later than October 1.
+Admission is rolling, so decisions will go out approximately 4 weeks after you submit your application.
 Once all spots are filled, we will stop accepting applications.

 Continuation during the senior year

-After admission to the 5th Year track, you should complete your program of studies, maintain a 3.0 undergraduate GPA, be in good standing with the university, and take the required professional education courses as part of your undergraduate studies.
-These courses MUST be taken in either fall or spring of your senior year.
-You cannot opt to take them during the summer after you graduate with your baccalaureate degree:
+After admission to the 5 Year BA to MAEd program, students should meet with their School of Education advisor, maintain a 3.0 undergraduate GPA, be in good standing with the university, and take the required professional education courses as part of undergraduate studies.
+The following courses MUST be taken in either fall or spring of senior year, unless they were taken earlier.
+They cannot be taken during the summer after students graduate with the baccalaureate degree:

 - Special Education students may also take EDUC 425